shorebirdtech/docs/docs/concepts.md

 - App code
 - Generated code
-- Dependencies in `pubspec.yaml` as long as they don't require native code changes.
+- Dependencies in `pubspec.yaml`, as long as they don't include native code changes.

 This does **not** include: